freddiehorne/ldt-task/README.md

 ### More Time

 If I had more time I would go back and make this app with some sort of table to display the info in a better way.
+I would also implement a sort by section so that each column could be sorted by its contents.